Xarpet/SICP_Notes/SICP Notes.md

 ## 1.1 The Elements of Programming

-> A powerful programming language is more than just a means for instructing a computer to perform tasks. e language also serves as a framework within which we organize our ideas about processes.
+> A powerful programming language is more than just a means for instructing a computer to perform tasks.
+The language also serves as a framework within which we organize our ideas about processes.

 Every powerful programming language has three main ways of combining simple ideas to form more complex ideas: